STUDY JAPANESE ONLINE WITH NATIVES HERE

 • I go to door.

-What do these phrases have in common?
-"I'll go to..."
+What do these sentences have in common?
+"I will go to ..."
 Right?!
-These are structures, they are elements within a sentence that follow patterns and are able to link to other words or sentences.
-The trick to developing your speech in the language is to memorize these patterns, because once you know them, when you speak, you will only need to change one or another small element.
-As in the example of [go to], which simply add a word that represents local and sounds good with [o, a].
-Let's look at examples in English and Japanese to see that this is inevitable in any language.
+These are structures, they are elements within a sentence that follow patterns and can connect to other words or sentences.
+The trick to developing your speech in the language is to memorize these patterns, because once you know them, when you speak, you just need to change a small element or two.
+Just like in the example of [vou até], all you need to do is add a word that represents a place and sounds good with [o, a].
+Let's see examples in English and 日本語 to note that this is inevitable in any language.

 I'll go to the hotel.